mcrovero/effect-nextjs/README.md

 import * as Context from "effect/Context"
 import * as Effect from "effect/Effect"
-import { Layer, Schema } from "effect" import { NextPage, NextMiddleware } from "@mcrovero/effect-nextjs"
+import { Layer, Schema } from "effect" import { Next, NextMiddleware } from "@mcrovero/effect-nextjs"

 // Dependencies
 export class Other extends Context.Tag("Other")<Other, { id: string; name: string }>() {}